onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 Common approaches to packaging of VNFs enable economies of scale in their development.
-As suitable infrastructure becomes deployed, NCSPs have a common interest in guidelines that support the ease of deployment of VNFs in each other’s Network Cloud.
-After reading these VNF guidelines, NCSPs should be motivated to join ONAP in evolving these guidelines to meet the industry’s collective needs.
+As suitable infrastructure becomes deployed, NCSPs have a common interest in guidelines that support the ease of deployment of VNFs in each other's Network Cloud.
+After reading these VNF guidelines, NCSPs should be motivated to join ONAP in evolving these guidelines to meet the industry's collective needs.

 **Other interested parties**